wxywxy666/Hate-Crimes-and-Gender-Imbalances/README.md

 This repo is organised as follows:

-replication folder：it includes reproduction package such as data_cleaning.R and the code to replicate the three graphs.
+replication folder：it includes reproduction package such as data clean, simulate and test and the code to replicate the three graphs.

 inputs folder：it includes the dataset downloaded from original paper’s data package and the data selected, extracted and cleaned from it.
 The LLM folder includes the record of using of ChatGPT.
+And the sketches folder includes a sketch about the simulated situation.

 outputs folder: ir includes Rmd and pdf types of paper, reference.bib file.